VicentMolto/info-h502-project/README.md

-# info-h502-project
-INFO-H502 OpenGL Project
+# INFO-H502 OpenGL Project

 Project made in OpenGL for the course INFO-H502 Virtual Reality, at ULB.

 It depicts the four inner planets of the solar system.

 Implemented elements:
-  -Diffuse light.
+  - Diffuse light.
-  -Specular light.
+  - Specular light.
-  -Animation and movement.
+  - Animation and movement.
-  -Instancing.
+  - Instancing.
-  -Geometry shader for drawing the normals.
+  - Geometry shader for drawing the normals.
-  -Geometry shader for "exploding" objects.
+  - Geometry shader for "exploding" objects.
-  -Model importing.
+  - Model importing.
-  -Texturing.
+  - Texturing.
-  -Transparent shading.
+  - Transparent shading.
-  -Translucid shading.
+  - Translucid shading.
-  -Reflective shading.
+  - Reflective shading.
-  -Refractive shading.
+  - Refractive shading.
-  -Mouse control.
+  - Mouse control.
-  -Skybox.
+  - Skybox.

 To run it, simply download it and build it with CMake.